jac307/MediaArtTutorials/MOCAP/4_Retargeting_Blender.md

 This method works best when you want to manually align BVH motion to a static mesh model without pre-existing rig constraints.

 ### 💡 Tips
+- Make sure your character is in **T-pose or A-pose** before rigging
 - Avoid scaling bones in **Edit Mode** — this can break animation playback
 - Use orthographic views (`Numpad 1/3/7`) to check alignment
 - You can clean up or simplify keyframes using the **Graph Editor**